NURSING 7125 - Cardiovascular Disease

 1. Two hours contact per week

-2. A blend of lectures, tutorials and workshops incorporating a problem-based learning approach
+2. A blend of lectures, tutorials and workshops incorporating problem-based learning and small group discovery

 3. Lecture notes online

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The delivery mode of this course is mainly face-to-face workshops on campus (Two hours contact per week).
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The delivery mode of this course is mainly face-to-face tutorials on campus (Two hours contact per week).
 Although attendance is not compulsory in this course, students are strongly encouraged to attend the classes.
-Many of the workshops presented in this course will involve problem-based learning using real-life case studies and therefore have a close link to your clinical rotation within the specialty areas of cardiac nursing practice.
-Practical workshops will form the basis of some of the sessions.
+Many of the tutorials presented in this course will involve Problem-Based Learning and Small Group Discovery directly related to your clinical practice as a cardiac nurse specialist.

 There are several required texts for this course.
 Most of the Reading will be supplied to you online through MyUni.
 However you are strongly advised to search and read widely of each topic in this course.